 - Exfoliator – Combine a 1/3 cup of coconut oil with 1 cup of sugar and 10 to 20 drops of an essential oil.
 I like lavender and peppermint – it will leave you calm and focused.
 You can experiment with different combinations, but skin test a bit of the essential oil first.

 - Moisturizer and Body Lotion – Use it on your face and body, morning and night, with a few drops of lavender oil.

 - Travel- I always bring a jar of coconut oil when I travel.
 Then if you forget something, you have everything you need in one container: conditioner, tooth paste, moisturizer, shave cream, sunburn relief and more.

-Emotional Health – Let’s face it, life isn’t all rainbows and unicorns, we all experience dark days.
-If you’re having more dark days than light days, know help is available.
+Let’s face it, life isn’t all rainbows and unicorns, we all experience dark days.
+If you’re having more dark days than light, know help is available.
 Mental and emotional health after 40 can be a rollercoaster.
-You may be dealing with teen/young adult issues, empty nest sadness, pre-menopause or post-menopause hormonal chaos, challenges of living in a youth oriented culture, and so much more.
-You will survive this and you will come out into a future that is bright and full of possibility.
-Stuffing anxiety or depression down isn’t wise.
-It will come back.
-With a vengeance.
+You may be dealing with teen/young adult issues, empty nest sadness, pre- or post-menopause hormonal chaos, the challenge of living in a youth oriented culture or other struggles.
+Know that you will survive and you will come out into a future that is bright and full of possibility!

 - Find a Professional – For the truly bleak times in your life, consult a professional therapist.
 I’ve used a professional over the years and she has helped me gain a new perspective.
-As women, we tend to carry the weight of the world on our shoulders, we have to learn to let that go.
+I’ve found stuffing anxiety and depression isn’t wise.
+It comes back with a vengeance.